-Art templates and dimensions for CD/DVD case and disc and usb image:
+FREE Art templates and dimensions for CD/DVD/USB Flash packaging artwork, disc, and usb logo image:

-Artwork Templates with Image Dimensions for CD/DVD Disc and Package Artwork:
+Artwork Templates with Image Dimensions for CD/DVD disc, USB Logo, and Package Artwork:

 - All of our printing is single sided only.
 This is sometimes referred to as 4/0 printing (scroll down for more info).

-- The artwork graphics you provide (.jpg images) will be stretched to fit.
+- The artwork graphics you provide (.jpg or .bmp images) will be stretched to fit if your artwork is of a different size.
+For best results, make sure to use the dimensions listed below to maintain the proper aspect ratio.
 Use the templates below to get the size and dimension of each type of graphic artwork file.
-If you already have artwork that is of a different size (dimensions of height x width), our system will automatically stretch it to fit during the printing process.
 For the best looking output, you would want to have an image with the same aspect ratio (proportional dimensions).

-- Do not include cut marks, or borders, or extra white space on the outside edges of your graphics.
-We print your image slightly larger than what place in the packaging so it gives us room to trim each edge.
-Click Here to see examples.
-Since it's possible the cut will be slightly off center, any borders or white space at the outer edges of your image will make any variances in centering more obvious.
-The outside edges of your artwork should be a simple, smooth extension of your main artwork.
-In other words, just extend out your background color or images to the edge.
-Do not include borders of any kind.
-Expect 1 or 2mm of the outside edges of your artwork to be trimmed off.
+- Avoid different colors or borders near the edges of your artwork.
+Since it's likely the cut will be slightly off center, any borders or white space at the outer edges of your image will make any variances in centering more obvious.
+The outside edges of your artwork should be a simple, smooth extension of your background.
+In other words, just extend out your background color or background image to the edge.

 - Your computer monitor has much less resolution than what is printed at 300 DPI (dots per inch).
 For example, a 1920 pixel wide screen is only 6.4" at printed size 300dpi.
 You should try printing your final artwork image from your computer to see how it looks printed.
 When looking at your image properties, or sometimes when looking at image re-size options, make sure your image is the correct size and at 300dpi.
 Then, select print preview from your graphics program and set it to print at 100% scale.
 If you have the image set up properly, it will print exactly the same size is how it will print on our system.
 Then imagine we trim the outer edges of the image about 1.5 mm on each edge.